 d.
 New or modified signage advertising and/or notifying customers of social distancing requirements, grand re-opening signs, and delivery/pick up notification signs are allowed as long as the size and location of all signage comply with the on-premise and off-premise signage requirements outlined in section 6200 and 6250 of the Zoning Ordinance.

 f.
 Other changes not listed above will be considered by PDS on a case by case bases when they are temporary in nature and required to comply with federal, state, and/or local guidelines or health orders.
-Please email Mandy Noza at email@example.com to discuss any change not explicitly mentioned within these criteria.
+Please email Michael Johnson at firstname.lastname@example.org to discuss any change not explicitly mentioned within these criteria.

-2. Temporary road closures and improvements within the County right of way – Temporary road closures and temporary improvements within a county maintained right of way will be considered subject to the following criteria:
+2. Temporary road closures and modifications within the County right of way – Temporary road closures and temporary modifications within a county maintained right of may will be considered subject to the following criteria:

 a.
 The request does not create a traffic or safety concern.

 b.
 For requests to close a road, the proposal must be at least a blockwide, and alternate detour access must be available.
-These proposals will be reviewed for approval by the Department of Public Works and will require a revocable encroachment permit and a temporary traffic control plan if deemed acceptable.
+These proposals will be reviewed for approval by the Department of Public Works and will require a revocable encroachment permit and a temporary traffic control plan.

 c.
 To start this process or to discuss any questions, please call our Land Development Counter at (858) 694-2055, and County staff will work with you to find an acceptable design and provide the application material.

 d.
 Note: Some roads may require approval from Caltrans for any encroachment.

 3. Flexibility in zoning regulation enforcement - When making changes listed in part 1 above, PDS will be flexible with enforcing the following San Diego County zoning regulations, as long as it can be shown that the changes being requested comply with the criteria within this document: